davidroeca/web-app-orchestration-talk/talk/talk.rst

     * One easy setup is to mount different apps on different paths
     * This is useful when thinking about logins, since you can use same-origin credentials
-    * Since I cannot run both apps on the same port locally, this can't really be achieved
     * A reverse proxy in development can also allow you to run both apps at the same time and have them link to one another, without development-specific logic